ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/structural-pattern/Composite pattern.md

-#oop #design-pattern #software-engineering #structural-pattern  #software-architecture
+#object-oriented-programming #design-pattern #software-engineering #structural-pattern  #software-architecture

 - Called as Composite because it composes a collection of Component.
 # Purpose